axsh/sinatra-browse/README.md

 *Remark:* This is still work in progress.
 Right now the page only shows some simple documentation.

-## Removing undefined parameters

-By default sinatra-browse removes all parameters that weren't defined.
-You can disable this behaviour with the following line.

-    disable :remove_undefined_parameters

-You can also set a `system_parameters` variable to allow for a select few parameters that aren't removed.
-By default this is set to *[ "splat", "captures" ]*.

-    set system_parameters: [ "id", "username", "password" ]

 ## Parameter types

 At the time of writing four parameter types are available.